 Parties to this Agreement have agreed that BATJIC should provide a means of conciliation in any industrial relations problem that arises between an affiliated employer and the trade union.
 Conciliation procedures under this Agreement shall not come into effect until the internal company procedure has been exhausted.
-It is the intention of the parties that the Regional Joint Councils should have the responsibility of providing conciliation where the regions have been unable to reach a mutual finding.
+It is the intention of the parties that the Regional Joint Councils should have the responsibility of providing conciliation in their areas and matters should only be referred to the BATJIC National Council for conciliation where the regions have been unable to reach a mutual finding.
 It is emphasised that while the procedures are in operation there should be no strike, lock-out or other coercive action by either of the parties in the dispute.